top of page

 Deploying Custom PLIST Files using Intune (macOS)

-Being able to deploy custom property list (plist) files is a powerful tool Intune offers!
-Plist files allow us to configure the applications installed on our macOS devices.
-For example, you can use a plist file to manage Google Chrome's preferences such as setting the startup page.
+Deploying custom property list (PLIST) files is a powerful tool that Intune offers!
+PLIST files allow us to configure the applications installed on our macOS devices.
+For example, you can use a PLIST file to manage Google Chrome's preferences, such as setting the startup page.
+This article shows how to use Intune to deploy PLIST files so you can manage macOS applications.
+Let's see how!

 Property list files, also called preference files, include information about your macOS apps.
 You define app properties or settings that you want to preconfigure. --Microsoft